CharlesLenk/scad-export/README.md

 ### System Configuration

-When first run, the configuration will attempt to load a saved config file.
-If not found, it will search for following automatically:
+When first run, the configuration will attempt to load a saved config file with system-specific settings.
+If not found, it will search for following:

-* The location of OpenSCAD on your computer.
+1. The location of OpenSCAD on your computer.
 This will check if `openscad` is on your system path, then search the default install locations for your operating system.
     * This will also check if your installed OpenSCAD supports Manifold, a much faster rendering engine added starting with the 2024 OpenSCAD development preview.
 If available, Manifold will be used when rendering.
-* The root directory of the current git project, or the directory of your export script if a git project is not found.
+2. The root directory of the current git project, or the directory of your export script if a git project is not found.
-* A `.scad` file in the project root that defines each part to export.
+3. A `.scad` file in the project root that defines each part to export.
     * The auto-detection looks specifically for files ending with the name `export map.scad`, but any name can be used if manually selecting a file.
-* A directory to export the rendered files to.
+4. A directory to export the rendered files to.

-For each of the above, the script will issue a command line prompt that will let you select from the available defaults detected.
+For each of the above, a command line prompt will let you select from the available defaults detected.
 If the script fails to find a valid default, or if you choose not to use the default, you'll be prompted for the value to use.
 Custom values can be entered using file picker (recommended), or using the command line directly.

-In addition to the user-selected values above, the export config supports additional optional [configuration values](#exportconfig) such as setting the default export type for model files, or configuring how many threads to use while exporting.

-#### Export Config File

 The config values you select will be saved to a file called `export config.json` in the same directory as your Python script.
 The values in this file will be checked each time the script is run, but won't reprompt unless they are found to be invalid.
 To force a reprompt, delete the specific value you want to be reprompted for, or delete the `export config.json` file.

-* If you're using SCAD export in a git project, add `export config.json` to your `.gitignore` file.
+If you're using SCAD export in a git project, add `export config.json` to your `.gitignore` file.
 Since the configuration values are specific to your computer, uploading them will cause misconfigurations for other users exporting your project.

 # API Documentation

 ## export.py

-The `export()` function is invoked to export your files and folders.
+The `export()` function is invoked to export the configured exportables and folders.

 ### Import Path